richardmleggett/MARTi/docs/source/installation.rst

 ``marti_gui [port]``

 Where port is an optional parameter to specify the port number to be used.
 Ignore this if unsure.
+The default port number is 3000.

+To view the GUI, open a browser and navigate to GUI's port.
+For example, if using the default port enter the following into the address bar:

+``localhost:3000``

 **macOS differences**